Unleash/unleash/README.md

 [Online demo](https://app.unleash-hosted.com/demo)

-## Activation strategies
+## Segmentation

 It's fine to have a system for turning stuff on and off.
 But some times we want more granular control, we want to decide who to the toggle should be enabled for.
 This is where activation strategies comes in to the picture.
-Activation strategies take arbitrary config and allows us to enable a toggle in various ways.
+Activation strategies take arbitrary config and allows us to enable a toggle to specific subset of your users (segment).

 Common activation strategies includes: